 Our topic is counterfactual statements of the form:

 If ANTECEDENT had been the case then CONSEQUENT would have been the case.

 which we'll write:

-In these terms we can frame five different analyses of counterfactuals:
+In these terms we can frame six different analyses of counterfactuals:

 THE FIXED LAWS THEORY